uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Current conditions such as the disproportionate apprehension of Aboriginal children by child-welfare agencies and the disproportionate imprisonment and victimization of Aboriginal people can be explained in part as a result or legacy of the way that Aboriginal children were treated in residential schools and were denied an environment of positive parenting, worthy community leaders, and a positive sense of identity and self-worth.
 The schools could be brutal places, as Joseph Martin Larocque, a former student at the Beauval residential school in Saskatchewan, told the Truth and Reconciliation Commission of Canada.

-[Residential school] was a very harsh environment.
+> [Residential school] was a very harsh environment.
 They, they treated us like criminals…
 You, you had to, it’s like a prison.
 But we were small kids, and we didn’t understand.
 We didn’t understand harsh discipline.
 We, we understood love from our, our parents.
-But the harsh discipline was hard to take, and that happened to everybody, not only me.[^2] The impacts of the legacy of residential schools have not ended with those who attended the schools.
+But the harsh discipline was hard to take, and that happened to everybody, not only me.[^2]

+The impacts of the legacy of residential schools have not ended with those who attended the schools.
-They affected the Survivors’ partners, their children, their grandchildren, their extended families, and their communities.
+They affected the Survivors’ partners, their children, their grandchildren,<!--x-->
+their extended families, and their communities.
 Children who were abused in the schools sometimes went on to abuse others.
 Many students who spoke to the Commission said they developed addictions as a means of coping.